 Aalborg Energie Technik a/s (AET) Biomass Cogeneration Plant

-The Combined Heat and Power (CHP) plant is generating renewable energy by providing steam and electricity to JG Pears animal rendering facility as well as exporting its excess electrical power to the National Grid.
+The Combined Heat and Power (CHP) plant generates renewable energy by providing steam and electricity to JG Pears animal rendering facility as well as exporting its excess electrical power to the National Grid.

-As AET also has solid references on EPC and O&M-support, the advantage of placing these contracts with the technology supplier - AET - was utilised.
+As AET also has solid references on EPC and O&M-support, the advantage of placing these contracts with the technology supplier was utilised.
 In this way, the risk for the investors (JG Pears, Rabobank and EKF) was considerably reduced.

-The plant started operation in 2018; 2 weeks ahead of schedule.
+The plant started operations in 2018; 2 weeks ahead of schedule.